willwin4sure/vault/📈Microeconomics/Miscellany/⛺Miscellany Homepage.md

 *From the [[📈Microeconomics Portal]].*

-A few remaining topics from the class that were hard to classify, and were only devoted a single lecture to.
+A few remaining topics from the class that were hard to classify, and each were only devoted a single lecture to.
 Not to say that they aren't important: **many of these topics are very cool!** I just couldn't find a good section to place them into.
 ## Main Sequence

 Is efficiency all we should strive for?
 Just because there is no [[Surpluses and Welfare Economics#^43802d|deadweight loss]], does that mean we are happy with the societal outcome?
 Learn about tradeoffs between efficiency and equity, and how we even define a good societal outcome.